ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-h3-datagram.md

 ## Flow Identifiers {#flow-id}

 Flow identifiers represent bidirectional flows of datagrams within a single QUIC connection.
-These are effectively equivalent to UDP ports and allow basic demultiplexing of application data.
+These are conceptually similar to UDP ports and allow basic demultiplexing of application data.
 The primary role of flow identifiers is to provide a standard mechanism for demultiplexing application data flows, which may be destined for different processing threads in the application, akin to UDP